Are you considering a new podcast or upgrading your equipment for an existing one?

 12. Leslie Samuel

-- Auphonic – Upload your content and they automatically take care of all of the post processing for you, including compressing, noise reduction, converting to mp3 and tagging.
+- Auphonic – Upload your content and they automatically take care of all of the post-processing for you, including compressing, noise reduction, converting to mp3 and tagging.
+It’s one of the best podcast editing software out there.

 - Soundcloud – Not only do they store your audio files for you, but they also include a bunch of social sharing features that you just don’t get on other audio hosting sites.